johnedmartz/Automatic-SSOs/README.md

 -	A visual inspection of candidates is needed.
 The ones marked as ASTEROID but without SkyBot name will be named AST_X and the ones marked as UFOs will be named as UNK_X.
 -	After ssos execution, each full catalogue (this is, detection catalogues) will be matched with its corresponding reference sources from Gaia DR2 to carry out the photometric calibration.
 -	A linear regression between instrumental and reference (Gmag) magnitudes with sigma clipping will be performed on these matched catalogues in order to perform the photometric calibration.
--	The parameters of these fits will be used to photometrically calibrate the SSOs candidates.
+-	The parameters of these fits will be used to convert instrumental magnitudes to physical magnitudes the SSOs candidates.
 -	Calibrated magnitudes given by a regression with R2 lower than certain threshold will be removed.
 -	Finally, a file named validcalib_ssos_xxxxxx.csv will be created with the positions and calibrated magnitudes of the SSOs candidates, together with the SkyBoTs recovered information, when available.
 -	If desired, the user can call a function (explained at the end of this document) to extract rotation periods using GLS software.